particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 The device type and Device OS version are selected using **Particle: Install Local Compiler**.

 The resulting binary will be in the target directory.
 For example, if you are building the project **MyProject** for boron version 1.5.2, the resulting binary will be **target/1.5.2/boron/MyProject.bin**.

+There is no time or size limit for local compiles.

 ### Particle: Compile application & DeviceOS (local)